 - The Act does not give a carte blanche to Hindus and Christians and Sikhs from other countries to come to India and get citizenship.
 Just these three countries.
 Why?

 - Because each of these has been civilizational ties with India.
 The circumstances in which they were partitioned from India have created a situation where Hindus and other minority populations have been dwindling ever since the partition took place.

 - Regarding including other countries in the neighbourhood the argument could be that we can deal with them separately if the need arises as we did in the case of persecuted Sri Lankan Tamils.

 The parliament has unfractured powers to make laws for the country when it comes to Citizenship.
 But the opposition and other political parties allege this Act by the Government violates some of the basic features of the constitution like secularism and equality.
 It may reach the doors of the Supreme Court where the Supreme Court will be the final interpreter.
 If it violates the constitutional features and goes ultra-wires it will be struck down, if it is not we will continue to have the law.

-But one thing that is most important is, an equilibrium has to be attained by New Delhi as this involves neighboring countries too.
+But one most important thing is, an equilibrium has to be attained by New Delhi as this involves neighboring countries too.
 Any exaggerated attempt to host the migrants should not be at the cost of goodwill earned over the years.
-India being a land of myriad customs and traditions, a birthplace of religions and the acceptor of faiths and protector of persecuted in the past should always uphold the principles of Secularism going forward.
+India being a land of myriad customs and traditions, the birthplace of religions and the acceptor of faiths and protectors of persecuted in the past should always uphold the principles of Secularism going forward.